 Blogs

-Poetry By Heart brings the power of poetry to young people.
+Poetry By Heart brings confidence and oracy skills to young people.
 Elen Lewis, English teacher at Waldegrave School, Twickenham, explains why running Poetry by Heart has had a magical impact on the entire school community.

 Female Poetry By Heart finalist performing at Shakespeare's Globe in London.